peasy/peasy-js/README.md

 -  ```node src/sampleWithCallbacks.js```

 An entire middle-tier implementation using peasy-js can be viewed [here](https://github.com/peasy/peasy-js-samples).
 This sample application is a ficticious order entry / inventory management system written with peasy-js, react, angular (with TypeScript), mongoDB, nodejs, and express.

-# What's new in version 2.0?

-You can see all changes introduced with peasy-js 2.0 [here](https://github.com/peasy/peasy-js/wiki/2.0-migration).

 # Contributing